4.1. Set traffic control (tcset

 --delay-distro LATENCY_DISTRO_TIME

-unit string found, considered milliseconds as the time
+us/usec/usecs/microsecond/microseconds. if no unit string is found, consider milliseconds as the time unit.

 --loss PACKET_LOSS_RATE